 Introduction and Background to the Issue

-The federal government has introduced new requirements for employers applying for the Canada Summer Jobs grant.
-To be eligible to receive this grant, employers are now required to attest that both the job and the organization’s core mandate respect certain “values” as determined by the federal government.
+The federal government introduced new requirements in 2017 for employers applying for the Canada Summer Jobs grant.
+To be eligible to receive this grant, employers began to be required to attest that both the job and the organization’s core mandate respect certain “values” as determined by the federal government.